Exploring Collaboration Breakdowns Between Provider Teams and Patients in Post-Surgery Care: Semi-Structured Interviews

 For \textbf{patients}, we centered the interview on their experience of transitioning home and after discharge.
+Each session with patients lasted about 60 to 90 minutes.
 We ask follow-up questions primarily about challenges and needs related to following discharge instructions, managing their daily care, dealing with symptoms, seeking help from providers, and collaborating with providers and their caregivers.
-To explore needs and design opportunities around emerging technologies, such as wearables and conversational agents (CAs), we used three storyboard scenarios as conversational probes to help patients better understand the functions of these technologies.
+To explore needs and design opportunities around technologies, such as wearables and CAs, we used three storyboard scenarios as conversational probes to help patients better understand the functions of these technologies.
 Each scenario in the storyboard, corresponding to one technology, was designed based on insights from prior studies~\cite{yang2024talk2care, wu2025cardioai, yang2025recover}.
-The storyboard’s goal was to support patient understanding of these innovative technologies, rather than to validate the storyboard scenarios themselves.
+The first storyboard illustrated a voice-based assistant that checks on the patient’s health daily and allows patients to verbally report symptoms and self-care activities.
+The second storyboard depicted wearable sensors that continuously track physiological indicators and trigger alerts.
+The third storyboard presented a mobile health app for sending wound images, messaging providers, and scheduling appointments.
+The storyboard’s goal was to support patients' understanding of these innovative technologies, rather than to validate the storyboard's scenarios.
 Moreover, we discussed with them any of their concerns about these technologies.